Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Methodology

 \subsubsection{Improved VQAA}

 The original VQAA algorithm uses a total of $N + N'$ qubits both for the text and message registers.
 In addition, it has the complication that the encryption mechanism needs to be executed also on the quantum computer and, therefore, must be codified as a unitary operator $C_q$.
-While this is always theoretically possible and one can always design some quantum circuit for $C_q$, in practice it is not a priori obvious how to do it since encryption algorithms are naturally programmed on classical computers for everyday protocols.
+While this is always theoretically possible and one can always design some quantum circuit for $C_q$ \cite{almazrooie2016quantum, almazrooie2018quantum, li2023new}, in practice it is not a priori obvious how to do it since encryption algorithms are naturally programmed on classical computers for everyday protocols.
 Moreover, adding more quantum gates implies more computational errors, given the limited capabilities of NISQ processors \cite{decoders}.

 All these shortcomings disappear by noticing that, in fact, the same outcome of the algorithm can be obtained with the quantum circuit from Fig.(\ref{Fig1}.b).
-The difference with the original version of VQAA, i.e., the circuit in Fig.(\ref{Fig1}.a), is that the quantum measurements are not done in the message register after applying the encoding, but rather \emph{in the key register before applying the encoding}.
+The difference with the original version of VQAA, i.e., the circuit in Fig.(\ref{Fig1}.a), is that the quantum measurements are not done in the message register after applying the encryption (set of quantum gates corresponding to designed protocol), but rather \emph{in the key register before applying the encryption}.
 Moreover, the quantum computer is now only needed to process the VQC in the key register and, as one can see in the figure, most of the calculations \emph{are entirely classical}, including writing and encoding the message.
 The number of qubits is then drastically reduced to $N$ and, in addition, the encryption is entirely classical and done via some encryption protocol $C_c$ that runs on a classical computer.
 Or, in other words, $C_c$ is just the classical function in your favorite programming language that takes the plaintext and the key, and produces the ciphertext.
 These functions are already pre-programmed for all standard cryptographic protocols, and no quantum computer is needed at all for this, thus, hugely enhancing accuracy and dramatically reducing the number of required qubits.